-Starting from the DPA Effective Date, Processor will implement and maintain the Security Measures set out in this ANNEX 2 to the SCC – SECURITY MEASURES.
+Starting from the DPA Effective Date, Processor will implement and maintain the Security Measures set out in this ANNEX 2 – SECURITY MEASURES.
 These Security Measures may be amended and/or updated by Processor from time to time provided that such amendments and/or updates do not materially decrease the overall security of the Service provided by Processor.

 - Processor has a code of conduct and a disciplinary process for violations which all personnel and/or contractors are required to read and acknowledge upon hire/start of cooperation.

 - Agreements between Processor and third parties or subcontractors include clearly defined terms, conditions and responsibilities, including information security responsibilities.